-The primary mission of BSP is to protect the public.
+The mission of BSP is to protect the public.
 To do so, it is responsible for enforcing the Private Security Act (PSA) and its regulations and issuing private security agent and agency licences.

 Among other things, BSP ensures that: